Octachron/olivine/README.md

 # Installation

-If you want to experiment with the current generated bindings, you can try (this currently requires to disable opam sandboxing due to the donwloading of the vulkan spec)
+If you want to experiment with the current generated bindings, you can try:

 ```bash
   opam pin add olivine https://github.com/Octachron/olivine.git